Frequently Asked Questions

 Can we bring our own horses and ride in the park?

 Visitors may bring their own horses and ride only on the trails marked for equestrian use.
 They may also camp in the equestrian area and use the pens provided for their horses.
-Under no circumstances may horses be placed in the pens and riders camp elsewhere.
+Riders must stay with their horses at all times while camping or otherwise using the park facilities.
 Horses may not be ridden on the road or to the restrooms.
 A current negative Coggins test is required for each horse.
 All white markings must be correctly drawn on the Coggins test papers.
-If doubt exists from the park employee comparing horse to papers, the horse may not be brought in.
+If doubt exists from the park employee comparing horse to papers, the horse will not be allowed into the park.